Droid00000/Frost/README.md

 ## Installation

-The most up-to-date release of the Ruby programming language, a PostgreSQL database, and optionally Docker is needed to run this bot.
+At least Ruby version 3.1, a PostgreSQL database, and optionally Docker is needed to run this bot.

 1. **Install the latest version of Ruby**